phenomecentre/nPYc-Toolbox/docs/tutorials/tutorial.rst

 Parameters for the quality control procedure can be specified in a :doc:`SOP JSON<../configuration/configurationSOPs>` file as the Dataset object is created, and amended after creation by modifying the relevant entry of the :py:attr:`~nPYc.objects.Dataset.Attributes` dictionary.

+Each object type supports its own QC tests, see :doc:`nmrdataset`, :doc:`msdataset`, and :doc:`targeteddataset` for specific details.

 Filtering of samples *&* variables
 **********************************

-Filtering of features by the generic procedures defined for each type of dataset, using the thresholds load from the :doc:`SOP <../configuration/configurationSOPs>` and defined in :py:attr:`~nPYc.objects.Dataset.Attributes` is accomplished with the :py:meth:`~nPYc.objects.Dataset.updateMasks` method.
-When called, the elements in the  :py:attr:`~nPYc.objects.Dataset.featureMask` are set to ``False`` where the feature does not meet quality criteria, and nd elements in :py:attr:`~nPYc.objects.Dataset.sampleMask` are set to ``False`` for samples that do not pass quality criteria, or sample types and roles not specified.
+Filtering of features by the generic procedures defined for each type of dataset, using the thresholds loaded from the :doc:`SOP <../configuration/configurationSOPs>` and defined in :py:attr:`~nPYc.objects.Dataset.Attributes` is accomplished with the :py:meth:`~nPYc.objects.Dataset.updateMasks` method.
+When called, the elements in the :py:attr:`~nPYc.objects.Dataset.featureMask` are set to ``False`` where the feature does not meet quality criteria, and elements in :py:attr:`~nPYc.objects.Dataset.sampleMask` are set to ``False`` for samples that do not pass quality criteria, or sample types and roles not specified.

 The defaults arguments to :py:meth:`~nPYc.objects.Dataset.updateMasks` will filter the dataset to contain only study and study reference samples and only those features meeting quality criteria::